haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/layouts/layout-overview.md

 - **page layout handles** – Identifiers of specific pages.
 Correspond to controller actions with parameters that identify specific pages, for example, catalog_product_view_type_simple_id_128 or for a CMS page, cms_page_view_id_home.xml.
 - **arbitrary handles** - Do not correspond to any page type, but other handles use them by including.

-## Layout files types and conventions
+## 布局文件类型和习惯

 ### 布局文件类型: by role

-For a particular page, its layout is defined by two major layout components: *page layout* file and *page configuration* file (or *generic layout* for pages returned in AJAX requests, emails, and so on).
+For a particular page, its layout is defined by two major layout 组件: *page layout* file and *page configuration* file (or *generic layout* for pages returned in AJAX requests, emails, and so on).

 Following are the definitions of each layout file type: